MirSameerIrfan/kodus-ai/src/shared/utils/context-os-core/README.md

-# @kodus/context-os-core
+# Context OS Core Utilities

 Agnostic building blocks for the Kodus Context OS.
-This package contains the interfaces, pipelines and utilities required to assemble context packs (core / catalog / active layers), orchestrate MCP tools, and hook into observability.
+This module contains the interfaces, pipelines and utilities required to assemble context packs (core / catalog / active layers), orchestrate MCP tools, and hook into observability.